 Despite some wariness related to Donald Trump's ongoing trade disputes with China, Variety reports that regulators have cleared the Disney-Fox deal.
 Both companies have seen a positive ripple effect from the announcement in the stock market with their shares rising .77 percent and 3 percent respectively.

-For Disney, this means expecting film grosses for all the Fox franchises that have been huge hits in China, such as Avatar, which just wrapped production on its sequel, and is expected to spawn a multiple-picture series.
-All 20th Century Fox properties (and stocks) are expected to be transferred to Disney, except for a selection of 21st Century Fox news, sports and business properties, which will form an independent separation agreement.
+For Disney, this means expecting future film grosses for all the Fox franchises that have been huge hits in China, such as Avatar, which just wrapped production on its sequel, and is expected to spawn a multiple-picture series.
+All 20th Century Fox properties (and stocks) are expected to be transferred to Disney, except for a selection of 21st Century Fox news, sports and business properties, which will fall into an independent separation agreement.

 For Disney's competitors, the deal means re-doubling efforts to keep viewers engaged at the box office and at home, considering Disney is gaining control of dependable film and TV draws like X-Men, Deadpool, American Horror Story, and Family Guy.
 Although Netflix will maintain control of its Marvel Television original series, Disney Plus will have the streaming rights for all upcoming MCU films, including Captain Marvel and Avengers 4.
 With the Disney-Fox deal coming to close behind the controversial AT&T and Time Warner agreement, it may be some time before another major merger is proposed within the entertainment industry.
 On the other hand, the incentive to absorb more distribution companies and property rights between the existing big players may go up.